wpendl99/.github/profile/essentials/git/git.md

 ➜  git init
 ```

-If you do list all files in the directory you will see that you now have a hidden directory named `.git`.
+If you list all files in the directory you will see that you now have a hidden directory named `.git`.

 ```sh
 ➜  ls -la